Outdoor Musical Improvisation (aka Noodling)

 1) To invent, compose, or perform with little or no preparation.
 2) To play (music) or sing extemporaneously, especially by inventing variations on a melody or creating new melodies.

 Learning to play a musical instrument is a wonderful, enriching thing to do.
 Additionally, there have been many articles and studies written on the benefits of learning to play a musical instrument from a young age.
-However sometimes the training can teach consistency, but not necessarily creativity in the individual.
-Improvisation is all about the creativity of the performer, and developing this creativity will go on to have many benefits in the rest of their music making.
-Essentially, good improvisational skills will promote a confidence in all performances.
+However, sometimes the training can teach consistency, but not necessarily creativity in the individual.
+Improvisation is all about the creativity of the performer, and developing this creativity will go on to have many benefits for the rest of their music-making.
+Essentially, good improvisational skills will promote confidence in all performances.

 At Percussion Play we passionately advocate improvisation.
 Our instruments are specifically designed to encourage and nurture the improvisational spirit in all the individuals who encounter them.

-When you spend time creating and thinking up music, music making becomes more alive, more free, more connected to your own soul.
-It becomes less and less about being ‘correct’, avoiding mistakes and all that other intimidating, inhibiting stuff.
-Instead of worrying about the possibility of mistakes, just relax, listen, learn and have fun exploring the melodic and rhythmic possibilities.
+When you spend time creating and thinking up music, music-making becomes more alive, more free, more connected to your own soul.
+It becomes less and less about being ‘correct’, avoiding mistakes, and all that other intimidating, inhibiting stuff.
+Instead of worrying about the possibility of mistakes, just relax, listen, learn, and have fun exploring the melodic and rhythmic possibilities.
 Listen carefully for your own feedback, you’ll soon discover what does and doesn't work well.
 Experiment with different rhythms: make some notes shorter or longer, make the tempo slower or faster.
-You don't need to worry about making a "melodic gaffes" with the pentatonic scale, since everything you do will sound fairly good, so you can just relax and play with the notes in different ways.
-While you're playing, depart from any predetermined ideas and respond to the moment, use your mood or what you are feeling or seeing to shape the music.
-Use the music to express your emotions, ooh I can slide one of my favourite quotes in here ‘Music is what feelings sound like.’
+You don't need to worry about making a "melodic gaffes" with the pentatonic scale since everything you do will sound fairly good, so you can just relax and play with the notes in different ways.
+While you're playing, depart from any predetermined ideas and respond to the moment, use your mood, or what you are feeling or seeing to shape the music.
+Use the music to express your emotions, ooh I can slide one of my favorite quotes in here ‘Music is what feelings sound like.’
 (Author Unknown).
 Love it!

-Here at PP HQ, we believe everyone has the ability to be expressive with music, and because it’s an especially flexible, responsive, and very personal form of music-making, musical improvisation can be liberating and even healing.
-However, like most things improvisation is an acquired skill which will improve with a little practice.
+At Percussion Play we believe everyone has the ability to be expressive with music, and because it’s an especially flexible, responsive, and very personal form of music-making, musical improvisation can be liberating and even healing.
+However, like most things improvisation is an acquired skill that will improve with a little practice.
 And remember, all compositions started as improvised pieces, it’s just we weren’t privy to the process or the exploration, we’ve only been presented with the end result.